Applifier/unity-ads-sdk/README.md

 - Fixes for several crashes and null pointers
 - Fix issues when destroyed activity gets recreated
-- Don't allow ads without if there is no network connectivity
+- Don't allow ads if there is no network connectivity

 v1.3.3 July 29th, 2014
 ---------------------